nuprl/retic_performance/gm-pepm-2018/talk/README.md

 [19]   Reticulated is a gradual typing system for Python.
        A Reticulated program is a Python program with optional type annotations, as the function on the slide demonstrates.
-       Type-annotated parts of the program are type-checke, in this case, the body of this "Manhattan distance" function is statically type-checked.
+       Type-annotated parts of the program are type-checked, in this case, the body of this "Manhattan distance" function is statically type-checked.
        Typed and untyped code can interact, and these interactions pose a "type-safe FFI" problem as Ben just described.
-[20]   Python code can invoke the `distance` function with any kind of arguments;
+[20]   Python code can invoke the `distance` function with any kind of arguments.
-        at runtime, Reticulated checks that the arguments are type-tag correct.
+       To solve the problem, Reticulated checks that the arguments are type-tag correct at run-time.
 [21]   Similarly, Reticulated checks the reads from the first and second component
         of each pair --- again to preserve tag soundness.